Borys-777/BudgetBuddy/README.md

 - The total cost shown in EUR:
 ![TotalCost](static/images/readme-images/future-feature.jpg)

+- Adding a favicon to the page.
+As for now I didn't implement it, due to the lack of time (and concentrating mostly on the main functionality).

 - Adding more currencies and converting them into 1 common currency, by using JS.

 - Adding Month model, for the user to set and check expenses for the specific months.